iaescala/interp-marcs/README.md

 # Usage #

-Prior to usage, I recommend reaading the manual for the Fortran MARCS interpolator, particularly Sections 4.4 and 4.5.
+Prior to usage, I recommend reading the manual for the Fortran MARCS interpolator, particularly Sections 4.4 and 4.5.

 Example code to generate grid of MARCS model atmospheres contained in testmies.py.
 The Python function interp_marcs takes the parameters (Teff, Logg, Feh, Alphafe) of the desired interpolated/extrapolated model as input, and finds an appropriate selection of default MARCS models to utilize in generation of the user-specified interpolated/extrapolated model.
 These selected default models are then fed into the Python-wrapped Fortran interpolator.